SCT-lab/VRADHD/README.md

 <h2>Overview</h2>
 <p>
   This project provides an educational supply chain role play game, teaching the fundamentals of Supply Chain Management, and offers support for VR, desktop and mobile phones (Android/iOS).
-In addition, reference scripts for R are included to reverse engineer Emotiv's power-band calculation.
+In addition, reference scripts for R are included to reverse engineer Emotiv's power-band calculations.

 </p>